Bausch + Lomb Lacrinorm 0.2% ophthalmic gel

 Product Information

-Its other ingredients are benzalkonium chloride, sodium hydroxide, sorbitol, and water for injection.
+Its other ingredients are benzalkonium chloride, sodium hydroxide, sorbitol and water for injection.

-Contraindications for Lacrinorm 0.2% Gel
+Contraindications of Lacrinorm 0.2% gel

-Capacity: 10 g
+Capacity: 10 gm

 ANSM - Updated on: 04/09/2023

-Name of the medicinal product
+Name of the drug

-LACRINORM 0.2%, ophthalmic gel
+LACRINORM 0.2%, eye gel

 Carbomer (carbopol 980)

-Please read all of this leaflet carefully before using this medicine because it contains important information for you.
+Please read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-You must always use this medicine exactly as provided in this leaflet or by your doctor or pharmacist.
+You should always use this medicine exactly as directed in this leaflet or by your doctor or pharmacist.

-Keep this leaflet.
+· Keep this leaflet.
 You may need to read it again.

-Ask your pharmacist for advice or information.
+· Contact your pharmacist for any advice or information.

-If you experience any side effects, talk to your doctor or pharmacist.
+· If you experience any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.

-3. How to use LACRINORM 0.2% eye gel?
+3. How to use LACRINORM 0.2%, eye gel?

-4. Possible side effects?
+4. What are the possible side effects?

-5. How to store LACRINORM 0.2% eye gel?
+5. How to store LACRINORM 0.2%, eye gel?

-6. Contents of the pack and other information.
+6. Package contents and other information.

 Pharmacotherapeutic group: TEAR SUBSTITUTE - ATC code: S01XA20